irtnog/salt-states/STYLE.md

 the same level of indentation as the code or data at that point in the YAML file.
-Such comments usually describe the purpose of the following lines or the condition of a system or service at that point and are normally complete sentences.
+Such comments usually describe the purpose of the following lines or the condition of a system or service at that point and may be complete sentences.
 For example:

 ```yaml
 base: